Bojong-Ireng/backend-server/README.md

 3. Create password.txt for database
 Create a password.txt file inside /docker/db and put your password directly there.
-Below is an example of using bash + vim.
+Below is an example using bash + vim.
 <pre>
   cd ./docker/db
   touch password.txt